ghc-proposals/ghc-proposals/proposals/0000-forscoped_quantifier.rst

 ``ScopedTypeVariables`` extension for all non-quantifiered type variables try to find local scope.
 If local scope is not found, universally ``forall`` quantifier is used.

 But for ``forscoped`` type variable ``ScopedTypeVariables`` extension must check for local scope only.
-If local scope is not found error must occur.
+If the local scope is not found, the error must occur.

-This make this quantifier more specific and less ambiguous which allows to catch more errors early.
+This makes this quantifier more specific and less ambiguous, which allows for catching more errors early.

 Extension
 ~~~~~~~~~~~~

-We introduce a new extension ``-XForScopedQuantifier`` which also implies ``ScopedTypeVariables`` extension.
+We introduce a new extension ``-XForScopedQuantifier`` which also implies ``ScopedTypeVariables`` and ``TypeAbstractions`` extensions.

-With ``-XForScopedQuantifier``, ``forscoped`` becomes keyword in types.
+The ``forscoped`` becomes keyword in types with ``-XForScopedQuantifier`` extesion.

 Syntax
 ~~~~~~

-Syntax for local quantifiers has a simple form.
+The syntax for local quantifiers has a simple form.

 ::

   forscoped (tyvar_i )+

-ForScoped quantifier is utilized by Haskell-renamer, so no changes require for Core-Language.
+ForScoped quantifier is utilized by Haskell-renamer, so no changes are required for Core-Language.

 Examples